eloj/radix-sorting/README.md

 	return key ^ (-(key >> 31) | (1L << 31)); // 32-bit float (asc)
 ```

-This looks complex, but the right hand of the parenthetical converts a set sign-bit to an all-set bitmask (-1 equals ~0) which causes the `xor` to
+This looks complex, but the left side of the parenthetical converts a set sign-bit to an all-set bitmask (-1 equals ~0) which causes the `xor` to
 invert the whole key.
-The second expression in the parenthtical (after the `or`) sets the sign bit, which is a no-op if it was already set, but
+The second expression in the parenthetical (after the bitwise or) sets the sign bit, which is a no-op if it was already set, but
 otherwise ensures that the `xor` flips the sign-bit only.

 As an implementation detail for C and C++, `key` is the floating point key reinterpreted (cast) as an unsigned 32-bit integer, this in order for the bit-manipulation to be allowed.